bdilday/pybbda/README.md

 `PYBBDA_DATA_ROOT`

-The `min-year` and `max-year` arguments refer only to Fangraphs leaderboards as of now.
+The `min-year` and `max-year` arguments refer only to Fangraphs leaderboards, and database storage of retrosheet events, as of now.

 Example to download Lahman data